mysticrenji/AWSPollyRekognitionWithPi/README.md

 Next, add your images to the pi-detector/faces folder.
 The more images of a person the better results you will get for detection.
 I would recommend several different poses in different lighting.

--> python add_image.py -i 'image.jpg' -c 'home' -l 'Tom'
+-> python add_image.py -i 'image.jpg' -c 'personname' -l 'Tom'

 I found the best results by taking a photo in the same area that the camera will be placed, and by using the picam.
 If you want to do this, I created a small python script to take a photo with a 10 second delay and then puts it into the pi-detector/faces folder.
 To use it: